cloudmesh/classes/_sources/i524/technologies.rst.txt

 42. PetSc
 43. PLASMA MAGMA
 44. Azure Machine Learning

+    Azure Machine Learning is a cloud based service that can be used to do predictive analytics, machine learning or data mining.
+It has features like in-built algorithm library, machine learning studio and a webservice :cite:`www-azureMLSite`.
+In built algorithm library has implementation of various popular machine learning algorithms like decision tree, SVM, linear regression, neural networks etc. Machine learning studio facilitates creation of predictive models using graphical user interface by dragging, dropping and connecting of different modules that can be used by people with minimal knowledge in the machine learning field.
+Machine learning studio is a free service for basic version and comes with a monthly charge for advanced versions.
+Apart from building models, studio also has options to do preprocessing like clean, transform and normalize the data.
+Webservice provides option to deploy the machine learning algorithm as ready to consume APIs that can be reused in future with minimal effort and can also be published.

 45. Google Prediction API & Translation API
 46. mlpy
 47. scikit-learn